 3. Video Post

 A video post is similar to an image post.
 However, a video is sometimes more effective if your audience needs extra convincing to click the link.
 Rather than posting a link to a YouTube video, you can actually add the video directly to the post.
-This means users will see the video inside Facebook; they won’t be sent to another site.
+This means users will see the video on Facebook; they won’t be sent to another site.

 Compared to Facebook, Twitter is much simpler.
 And now that you have some of the basic writing tips down, it is just a matter of tweaking them for a different audience.